AGOberprieler/LoCoLotive/README.md

 This is almost identical to the MSA shown in example analysis 1, however, comprising redundant target sequences.

-5. In analogy to *summary_groupwise.txt*, an additional output file *summary_groupwise.txt* provides an overview over each group of loci.
+5. In analogy to *summary.txt*, an additional output file *summary_groupwise.txt* provides an overview over each group of loci.
 ```raw
 2   6639  10  3153,175,79,554,107,86,201,220,919  3153,173,79,554,106,86,201,179,707
 1   6244  9   1790,83,1488,535,340,297,74,785     1721,58,1488,452,340,297,51,738